Are you looking for the best signup form examples online that you can use for inspiration?

 But by adding a signup form to the side, you can improve user experience (UX) for people who change their minds about subscribing to your site.

 MonsterInsights is the best Google Analytics plugin on the market.
-And if they’re using sidebar signup forms, then you know it’s a winning strategy.
+And if they’re using sidebar signup forms, you know it’s a winning strategy.

 They use the sidebar widget to collect new subscribers throughout their site.